Machine needles for embroidery

 Multihead machines are equipped with several embroidery heads, which simultaneously stitch identical motifs on several articles of clothing.
 Single-head embroidery machines have only one embroidery head.

 In flatbed embroidery machines the embroidery frames are on a large, non-adjustable table.
-They are usually used to embroider larger panels, and can be fitted with up to 50 embroidery heads.
+They are mainly used to embroider pre-cutted parts before they are assembled, and can be fitted with up to 50 embroidery heads.

-In free-arm machines the frame is freely adjustable.
-They are usually used to embroider finished articles and generally do not have more than twelve embroidery heads.
+Free-arm machines are usually used to embroider finished articles and generally do not have more than twelve embroidery heads.

 Operation of Schiffli machines